 Heat the chosen herbs or spices and oil in a saucepan for about 5 minutes, until the mixture is lightly bubbling.
 Remove from the heat and allow to cool completely before straining.
-Bottle, label and store in cool dark place.
+Bottle, label and store in a cool dark place.

 Place herbs or spices and oil in an oven-safe bowl on a baking sheet and heat the mixture at the lowest temperature for about 2 hours.
 Remove mixture from the oven and leave to cool completely before straining.
-Bottle, label and store in cool dark place.
+Bottle, label and store in a cool dark place.

 Double boiler method

 Place herbs or spices and oil in a double boiler and bring to a slow simmer.
 Slowly warm the mixture at the lowest temperature for a minimum of 1 hour or as long as 4 hours.
 Remove from the heat and allow to cool completely before straining.
-Bottle, label and store in cool dark place.
+Bottle, label and store in a cool dark place.

 The above methods are called warm infusions.
-The following is

 Cold infusion method

 Fill the jar with herbs or spices and oil of your choice.
 Attach the lid firmly.
 Store it in a consistently warm place but not hot for 4 – 6 weeks.
 Check regularly for rancidity and mould.
-Strain, label and store in cool dark place.
+Strain, label and store in a cool dark place.